Bangladesh security forces fire bullets and sound grenades as protests over government jobs escalate

 The border guards shot at the right crowd with rifles and sound grenades, while police officers fired tear gas and rubber bullets.
 Bullets littered the streets, which were also marked by smears of blood.

-A news producer and reporter at Bangladesh Television on Thursday told the Associated Press that protesters had broken through the main gate and set fire to vehicles and the reception area.
+A news producer and reporter at Bangladesh Television on Thursday told the AP that protesters had broken through the main gate and set fire to vehicles and the reception area.
 They spoke on condition of anonymity for fear of reprisals.

 “I escaped by leaping over the wall but some of my colleagues got stuck inside.
 The attackers entered the building and set furniture on fire,” the producer said by phone.